 Fruit juice is a no-no for several reasons.
 First, unless it’s cold-pressed (which preserves the nutrients and enzymes), fruit juice isn’t much better than soda in terms of sugar content.
 Second, fruit juice is very high in calories and is almost guaranteed to put you over your calorie goals for a modified fast.

-Drinks that Are 100% Allowed During a Modified Fast
+Drinks That Are 100% Allowed During an Intermittent Modified Fast

 Worried you’re going to miss your diet soda or your coffee too much during a modified fast?